fshr

 On my NAS I have two top-level shares configured for Immich (as in the .env above):

-- An External library share under /Immich-External
+- An External library share under /mnt/user/Immich-External

 Importing Photos